manyworldspod/manyworldspod.github.io/pages/about.md

 also a tactic, a kind of Rosetta stone for the rest of us who would stand in solidarity with our indigenous compas.

-### solarpunk futures
+### IV. solarpunk futures

 If you want to sprout a better world, you need an active imagination.
 What will land back look like in your neighborhood?
 How will our notions of justice be realized while we’re also mitigating and adapting to the effects of climate change?
-We occasionally combine speculative fiction with the very real history of radical autonomous movements to help foresee how it will play out in our own backyard, and how we get there...
+We occasionally combine speculative fiction with the very real history of radical autonomous movements to help foresee how it will play out in our own backyard, and how we get there.

 ## episode formats

+---

 Our podcast aims to be collaborative while mixing together a few different episode formats.
 We will most likely release on a sporadic schedule,